ehoffman5/Bridge-Pattern/README.md

 ![before-bridge](https://user-images.githubusercontent.com/35542660/79058158-d6f66300-7c2f-11ea-8056-a3f39b9640e3.JPG)

 ### The Solution:
 Implementing the bridge pattern allows the implementation (Color) to be developed independently of the abstraction (Shape).
+This is good because it increases loose coupling between the implementation and the abstraction.

 ![after-bridge](https://user-images.githubusercontent.com/35542660/79058162-e07fcb00-7c2f-11ea-862f-bc8679e9aa7b.JPG)